stone17/mytoyota-dashboard/README.md

     ```lua
     -- script_device_dashboard_polling.lua
-    -- This script dynamically changes the mytoyota-dashboard polling rate
+    -- This script dynamically changes the mytoyota-dashboard polling rate via MQTT
     -- based on the status of a car charger device.

     -- =========================================================================
     -- =====                USER CONFIGURATION - CHANGE THIS!                =====
     -- =========================================================================

-    -- The IP address or hostname of your dashboard application
+    -- The IP address or hostname of your MQTT Broker
+    local mqtt_broker_ip = "192.168.1.100"
-    local dashboard_ip = "192.168.1.123"
+    local mqtt_broker_port = "1883"

-    -- The port your dashboard is running on (default is 8000)
+    -- local mqtt_user = "myuser" -- Uncomment and set if your broker requires authentication
+    -- local mqtt_pass = "mypass" -- Uncomment and set if your broker requires authentication

+    -- The base topic configured in the dashboard's MQTT settings
-    local dashboard_port = "8000"
+    local dashboard_base_topic = "mytoyota"

     -- The EXACT name of your car charger switch device in Domoticz
     local charger_device_name = "Car Charger"